BACES Research Centre

 The project originated in the nationwide Challenge Grant Funding Competition to develop innovative postgraduate conversion courses in Artificial Intelligence (AI) and Data Science (DS), launched in 2019 by the OfS, the Department for Digital, Culture, Media and Sport (DCMS), and the Office for Artificial Intelligence (OAI).
 The project is backed by industry heavyweights, including Amazon Web Services (AWS) Academy, UK Black Tech, and SAS UK, among others.

-Professor Zahir Irani, Pro-Vice Chancellor (Academic, Innovation, Quality) who led the bid, said
+Professor Zahir Irani, Deputy Vice-Chancellor (Academic, Innovation and Quality) who led the bid, said

 "As the University of and for Bradford, we recognise the significant social and economic challenges of our region.
 We will therefore be working with key collaborators to remove the barriers to higher education and to graduate level employment, which students from our target under-represented groups face"